Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: Introduction

-In the last three decays, several interesting phenomena have been discovered in reaction-diffusion systems which have cross-diffusion of the reaction species in addition or instead of their self-diffusion~\cite{ Tsyganov-etal-2003-PRL, Biktashev-Tsyganov-2005, Tsyganov-etal-2007-UFN, Tsyganov-Biktashev-2014 }.
-For example, propagating waves in reaction-cross-diffusion systems (RXD) with excitable reaction kinetics could penetrate each other on collision, a behaviour that is unusual for excitable systems with self-diffusion.
+The focus of this work is on systems with excitable reaction kinetics, motivated by observations that including cross-diffusion in addition or instead of self-diffusion led to new phenomena~\cite{ Cartwright-etal-1997, Cartwright-etal-1999, Tsyganov-etal-2003-PRL, Biktashev-Tsyganov-2005, Tsyganov-etal-2007-UFN, Tsyganov-Biktashev-2014 }.
+For example, propagating waves in reaction-cross-diffusion systems (RXD) with excitable reaction kinetics could penetrate each other on collision, a behaviour that is unusual for excitable systems with self-diffusion only.

-The properties of solutions in RXD systems have been mostly studied numerically.
-An analytical approach has been attempted e.g. in~\cite{Biktashev-Tsyganov-2005}.
+The properties of solutions in RXD systems in the above cited motivating works have been mostly studied numerically.
+An analytical approach has been attempted in~\cite{Biktashev-Tsyganov-2005}.
 In that work, fast-slow separation between reaction kinetics of two reacting species is assumed.
-The fast subsystem has piece-wise linear kinetics and linear cross-diffusion, and admits exact analytical solutions in the form of propagating fronts.
+The fast subsystem has piecewise linear kinetics and linear cross-diffusion, and admits exact analytical solutions in the form of propagating fronts.
 Unlike the Fisher-KPP and ZFK-Nagumo fronts, these front solutions are oscillatory.
 They can be matched asymptotically with slow pieces to obtain complete asymptotic description of propagating pulses.
-The fast subsystem in this approach is different from the Fisher-KPP and ZFK-Nagumo equations in two aspects: that it is two component and it is piece-wise linear, as opposed to the ``classical'' toy models which are both one-component and with polynomial nonlinearity of the kinetics.
+The fast subsystem in this approach is different from the Fisher-KPP and ZFK-Nagumo equations in two aspects: that it is two-component and it is piecewise linear, as opposed to the two ``classical'' toy models which are both one-component and with polynomial nonlinearity of the kinetics.
 At least two components are of course required to have cross-diffusion.
-However, the necessity of piecewise defined kinetics is less obvious.

-In the present work, we aim to clarify the situation, and investigate the possibility of having exact front solutions in a cross-diffusion system with polynomial kinetics.
-The idea is to postulate the solutions and deduce the governing equations from there.
+In the present work, we investigate the possibility of having exact front solutions in a cross-diffusion system with polynomial kinetics, unlike piecewise kinetics of \cite{Biktashev-Tsyganov-2005}.
+Our leading idea is to postulate the solutions and deduce the governing equations from there.
 For simplicity and as the first step, we only consider here monotonic fronts, similar to those found in the ZFK-Nagumo equation.
+Thus it is clear for the outset that as far as are motivating numerical observations are concerned, the present study can only have a methodological value, as the waves observed in excitable cross-diffusion systems typically have oscillatory fronts and backs, as illustrated in~\fig{pulse_front}.